Funding will be awarded by 31 March 2019 and your project must not have a start date before the 1st April 2019.

 - Provide a signed copy of your organisations most recent bank statement

-- Are based in and supporting people living in the Havant, Gosport or Fareham
+- Are based in and supporting people living in Havant, Gosport , Fareham districts or Petersfield town (as defined by postcode)

 - Have an income of £250,000 or under in the most recent financial year.